Skip to main content

 FULL-SIZE EMBEDS

-When embedding a video from YouTube or Vimeo, you can create a full-size embed by going to Add media > Insert from URL.
+To embed a full-width video from YouTube or Vimeo, go to Add media > Insert from URL.

-Insert the contributor bio in the Rich text block.
-Style their name using bold type.
+Insert the contributor bio in a Rich text block.
+Style the contributor's name using bold text.

 Edit post metadata and publish